About this site

 (If the graphs are stripped in archives they can be found in my Photos album

 Interferometry@yahoogroups.).
-This is one more demonstration of the superiority of the PSBI (Phase Shift Bath Interferometry) data quality (IMO).
+This is one more demonstration of the superiority of the PSI-Bath (Phase Shift Bath Interferometry) data quality (IMO).